News & Trending Shopping & Deals News

 One way to reduce costs and boost their profit margin is to have furniture made inexpensively.
 So don’t assume that a big price tag equals a high-quality product.

 Pull out the drawers and flip them over.
 Are they made with real wood or particleboard?
-Take a look at the backside of the headboard.
+Look at the backside of the headboard.
 How are the components attached?
-Look at the back of the couches to see the quality of the fabric up close.
+Look at the backs of the couches to see the quality of the fabric up close.

 Find and use coupons